powerjg/learning_gem5/part1/cache_config.rst

    :width: 40 %
    :alt: Visual representation of the simple system to simulate

-   A system configuration with a two-level cache heirarchy.
+   A system configuration with a two-level cache hierarchy.

 Creating cache objects